The Class of 2018 Orientation Parent/Guardian Guide is now available!

 Parents/Guardians, your student has several action items to accomplish within their own online checklist system.
-In addition, all their action items are listed in the action item section of the First-Year Student Guide.
+The action items are also listed in the action item section of the First-Year Student Guide.

 However, there are specific action items that they may need your help with and/or for you to complete on your own.
 Please note all of the following action items are part of their online First-Year Student Checklist.
 If you decide to complete an item below, please ensure that your student has not already done it.

 Parents/Guardians are to register for the Parent/Guardian June Orientation.
 Attendance is optional and highly encouraged.
-There is an $80 fee per parent/guardian.
-Don't forget to book a hotel for your overnight stay visit for pricing and deals.
+There is an $85 fee per parent/guardian.
+Don't forget to book a hotel for your overnight stay.

 The information shared facilitates parent/guardian involvement.
 For example, Student Affairs produces a monthly electronic newsletter especially for parents and guardians.
 The Campus Currents - Parents e-newsletter keeps parents/guardians apprised of general campus news and events.
 Parents/Guardians will automatically begin receiving the newsletter provided they submit their e-mail information.